 Down the hill in the residential district of Pok Fu Lam, district councillor Paul Zimmerman has the same problem.
 “Most of the images people see about Hong Kong are the high-rises and that intense density that we have in the urban areas… but also Hong Kong has large areas of land mass that is pure, hardcore nature… I would estimate about 60%.”

 Paul first came to the city in 1984 when it was a British colony.
 After working for years in business, he turned to politics and has been in his current role for 10 years.
 Things have changed in the neighbourhood since then.

 “In those days, the leading complaints were about public transport, minibuses frequency and those issues.
 Ten years later my main complaint issue is wild boars,” he says.
 “If people leave waste around unsecured, then they’ll go there and eat.
 The issue right now is the animals come out, especially when it’s dry when there are less roots for them, to see what they can pick from the refuse.”

 As technologically advanced and efficient Hong Kong is, the government’s approach appears backwards when it comes to pest control.

-In 2017, it scrapped city’s hog hunt team, which would be called out to kill boars that were causing problems, like attacking people or getting their heads stuck in railings (a surprisingly common problem).
+In 2017, it scrapped the city’s hog hunt team, which would be called out to kill boars that were causing problems, like attacking people or getting their heads stuck in railings – a surprisingly common problem.
 Pressure from animal-loving antis, who mostly don’t live in the villages where dogs and people are pig prey, forced officials to disband the unit.

 There are calls by some to let people hunt the boars, or at least let villagers trap and eat them.